 Getting a position with your local newspaper or radio show can be a great way to enter the industry.
 Even though this method might be long-winded, it could be the best way for you personally to become a critic.

 Qualification or not, there are aspects outside of education that are fundamental for being a film critic.

 Experience within the film industry is maybe the most important factor.
-No matter your knowledge of film production, you need to have evidence you can convey your opinion and analyse a film correctly.
+No matter your knowledge of film production, you need to have evidence so you can convey your opinion and analyze a film correctly.

-Whether you gain experience through volunteering at a theater or starting an entry-level job for a radio station, any experience will aid your journey in becoming a critic.
+Whether you gain experience through volunteering at a theater or starting an entry-level job for a radio station, any experience will aid your journey to become a critic.

 Fundamentally, your writing style and skills have to be excellent.
 If you’re not so confident in your writing ability, maybe this isn’t the role for you.

-You not only have to analyse a film professionally and cover all aspects but make your content engaging and clear for the public.
+You not only have to analyze a film professionally and cover all aspects but make your content engaging and clear for the public.

 We’ve already touched on this a few times but it is very important.
 Having a portfolio is one of the best ways to get seen by the desired people.

 When thinking about how to become a film reviewer, your first consideration should be: is it your main passion in life?
-This is a career that requires you to devote a lot of your life to.
+This is a career that requires you to devote a lot of your life to it.